nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

      Neurons with two or three discrete states.
 These are the simplest neuron models with threshold activation.
 Binary neurons have
      On / Off behavior used in theoretical neuroscience and disease theory.
+     The SIR neurons implement 3 discrete states based on a mathematical theory of epidemics: susceptible (S), infected (I), and recovered (R).

 .. dropdown:: Multi-state neurons